successful-fella/internshala-blood-bank/README.md

 ## Setup
 Clone the repository.
-Import blood-bank.sql, it will create new database with tables and populate some data.
+Import blood-bank.sql, it will create new database with empty tables.
 Default database username:password is set to root with password blank.
 To set database configurations go to bloodbank_app>config>database.php and update the values.

 ## Notes